-STEP 7: Applicant Commits to Utility Construction of Utility's System Modifications

-The applicant will execute the New York Standardized Interconnection Contract for interconnection and provide the utility with an advance payment of 25% of the utility's estimated costs as identified in Step 6 within the time provided in Section I-D. The utility is not required to procure any equipment or materials associated with the project or begin construction until full payment has been received.
+STEP 7: Applicant Commits to Utility Construction of Utility's System Modifications costs as identified in Step 6 within the time provided in Section I-D. The utility is not required to procure any equipment or materials associated with the project or begin construction until full payment has been received.